-In Nigeria the introduction of independent power production (IPP) gas generating system in April 2018 helps to reduce emissions and power generation costs.
+In Nigeria the introduction of independent power production (IPP) gas generating system first implemented in April 2018 at just one site to help reduce emissions and power generation costs.
+In 2019, this initiative was implemented at 2 more sites.
 The cost per kWh for gas (NGN 47/kWh) is less than that of the diesel (NGN 60.56/kWh) previously used at one of MTN's main switching sites.